 05.01 Scope and Process

-Inspection Procedure lead remain cognizant of the implementation of hisher assigned IPs by addressing questions raised by the regions and inspectors, addressing input provided through the feedback form process, participating in industry meetings, reviewing relevant operating experience, and participating in or observing inspections. , the IP lead responsible for conducting the following assessments and reviews:
+The Inspection Procedure lead shall remain cognizant of the implementation of his or her assigned IP(s) by addressing questions raised by the regions and inspectors, addressing input provided through the feedback form process, participating in industry meetings, reviewing relevant operating experience, and participating in or observing inspections.
+Additionally, the IP lead is responsible for conducting the following assessments and reviews:

-Assessment of IPs
+Biennial Assessment of IPs

-, the IP lead an assessment of hisher assigned IPs the review criteria and process provided in Attachment 1. he IP lead conduct assessment the adequacy of the IP possible improvements scope, focus, and clarity.
-The IP lead will be provided information to aid in assessment and coordinate with the regional POCs to obtain perspective on implementation.
-IP lead observe or participate in inspections in the field regional POCs.
+Every two years, the IP lead shall conduct an assessment of his or her assigned IP(s) in accordance with the review criteria and processes provided in Attachment 1.
+The IP lead shall conduct the assessment, assessing the adequacy of the IP(s), giving consideration to possible improvements in scope, focus, and clarity.
+The IP lead will be provided with information to aid in his or her assessment and shall coordinate with the regional POCs to obtain inspectors’ perspectives on the IP implementation.
+Periodically, the IP lead shall observe or participate in inspections in the field.
+The IP lead shall coordinate inspection observation or participation through the regional POCs.

-The summary of the assessment and an outline of any proposed changes to the IP shall be documented using the outline provided in Attachment 2.
-The IP lead will present the results of the assessment summary to the IRIB branch chief (BC) and hisher BC.
-The assessment may result in changes to the IP and if necessary training for the inspectors.
+The summary of the biennial assessment and an outline of any proposed changes to the IP shall be documented using the outline provided in Attachment 2.
+The IP lead will present the results of the assessment summary to both the IRIB branch chief (BC), and his or her BC.
+The assessment may result in changes to the IP and, if necessary, training for the inspectors.
 The final IP assessment summary will be provided to the IMC 0307B lead to be consolidated with the other IP assessment summaries and placed into ADAMS.
 The IMC 0307B lead will use the information contained in the assessment summaries as input for the next ROP self-assessment report to the Commission.

-This assessment is not intended to audit the performance of the regions in implementing the baseline IPs.
+This assessment is not intended to audit the performance of the regions in implementing the baseline IPs, however large disparities in regional implementation shall be noted and brought to the attention of the IRIB Chief for consideration of further action.

-At a minimum, in accordance with, each IP will be at least once every four yearsbe reissued noting that a detailed review has been performed and a revision to the document was not warranted.
+At a minimum, in accordance with IMC 0307, Reactor Oversight Process Self-Assessment Program, and IMC 0307 Appendix A, Reactor Oversight Process Self-Assessment Metrics, each IP will be reviewed at least once every four years.
+In order to document that the review of the baseline procedures has been completed, issuance of the IMC 0307 Appendix B assessment summary may be considered sufficient documentation or alternatively, the procedure may be reissued noting in the Revision History Table that a detailed review has been performed and a revision to the document was not warranted.
+The IMC 0307 Appendix B assessment summary may not be used to take credit for completion of the four year review requirement for non-baseline procedures.

 Focus Area Review

-When identified by Division Directors, a focus area review be performed on a baseline IP or group of baseline IPs (inspection area).
+When identified by Division Directors, a focus area review shall be performed on a baseline IP or group of baseline IPs (inspection area).
 The purpose of this review will be to take a close look at a specific baseline IP or inspection area as a result of recent internal or external events and lessons learned.
 See IMC 0307 for additional governance on conducting focus area reviews.

 Effectiveness Review

-When identified by the Division Directors, an effectiveness review performed on a baseline IP or group of baseline IPs that had previously had a focused area review.
+When identified by the Division Directors, an effectiveness review shall be performed on a baseline IP or group of baseline IPs that had previously had a focused area review.
 The purpose of the effectiveness review is to evaluate the changes that were made as a result of the focus review.
-The effectiveness review follow the effectiveness review process described in IMC 0307.
+The effectiveness review shall follow the effectiveness review process described in IMC 0307.